10 Things You Didn’t Know About Blake Shelton

 The 'All About Tonight' singer was the first person to ever be invited to the Grand Ole Opry via Twitter.
 The actual tweet read: "@blakeshelton, you're invited to join the Grand Ole Opry.
 See you on 10/23/2010!"
 Shelton, being the active Twitter user he is, promptly responded, "Hmmm...
 Let me think...
 OK!!!!!!!!"

-For their engagement, Shelton and his now wife Miranda Lambert received matching His and Hers flasks and shotguns.
-The gifts were a big hit with couple, who love to hunt -- and drink (Sprite Zero and Bacardi!).
+For their engagement, Shelton and his ex-wife Miranda Lambert received matching His and Hers flasks and shotguns.
+The gifts were a big hit, as both artists love to drink.
 Talking to People, Lambert gushed, "We were outside the city limits, so we went right out of the tent and tried them out.
 It's a real shotgun wedding!"

 Shelton once told CMT that he hates when sees "somebody standing on the stage of the Grand Ole Opry or some formal place and they're wearing a T-shirt and baseball cap," calling it "unacceptable."
 He also hates bare feet, pleading with fellow artists to "cover [their] stinkin', nasty feet" in music videos.
 According to Shelton, "Flip-flops aren't even acceptable."